Tfloow/Educative/Machine_learning/Chapter/Data_Manipulation.md

 - `np.random.uniform(x)`: draw samples form probability distributions (takes the same parameters as `np.random.randint()`).
 - `np.random.normal(x)`: same as `np.random.uniform(x)` but with a normal gaussian distribution.

-We also have custom smapling!
+We also have custom sampling!
 Useful to choose (pseudo-)randomly from a set like:
 ```python
 colors = ['red', 'blue', 'green']
 print(np.random.choice(colors))